-In residency and in the years since, I treated many large prosthodontic cases.
-These cases involved mostly older patients.
-They required full mouth reconstruction using implant crowns and dentures to replace multiple missing teeth.
-However, in my Brooklyn practice, my patient population is younger.
-For my younger patients who require cosmetic treatment, I can achieve a great result with just one or a few veneers.
-Often, veneer treatment is combined with teeth whitening and Invisalign.
-The result is a fresh and healthy look, that maintains the unique appearance of their natural teeth.
+In residency and in the years since then, I did a lot of traditional, large prosthodontic cases.
+Mostly older patients requiring full mouth reconstructions, using implants crowns and dentures to replace multiple missing teeth.
+However since I have started practicing in Brooklyn, my patient population is younger.
+For many of my patients who require cosmetic treatment, we can get a great result with just one or a few veneers, usually combined with teeth whitening and invisalign.
+This gives them a fresh and healthy look, while maintaining the unique appearance of their natural teeth.

 A veneer or porcelain laminate veneer is a thin porcelain facing.
 They are about the thickness of a fingernail (0.3-0.5mm) and can be used to fix teeth with fractures and large fillings, irregular shapes (e.g. chipping or peg laterals) and abnormal surface textures and colors.
 They are bonded to the front of your teeth using a high strength adhesive.
 In addition, you can function with your veneers the same way you would with your natural teeth.
 However, you should not do things that you would with your natural teeth (i.e. open bags of chips, chew on bones or ice, cut off tags, zip up jackets (hmm-hmm, you know who you are).

 Sometimes patients need a full mouth of veneers or crowns to achieve the desired outcome (and I’ll show some of those cases in another post), but here I will focus on the people who had a great result with one or just a few veneers.